BioBoost/design-patterns-in-python/README.md

 * [Decorator Pattern](./decorator-pattern/README.md): lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
 * [Composite Pattern](./composite-pattern/README.md): lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+## Creational Patterns

+Creational design patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

+* [Builder](./builder-pattern/README.md): lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

 ## Sources